Skip to main content Scroll Top

 • Cuts to USFS funding allocated for old growth protection, promoting forest resilience, climate change mitigation, and conservation through tree planting.

-• Increasing volume of USFS timber sales by 250 million board feet every year:
+• Direction to increase the volume of USFS timber sales by 250 million board feet every year from 2026 through 2034.

 • Modifications to the National Environmental Policy Act (NEPA) process to allow oil, gas, coal, timber, and mining companies to pay off the federal government in exchange for expedited environmental review.
-This provision further guts NEPA by allowing companies to buy their way into a short-cut around NEPA’s requirements (read more).
+This provision guts NEPA by allowing companies to buy their way into a short-cut around NEPA’s requirements.

 Status: